Academic Rules and Procedures

 - Secure the authorized signature of the advisor and register for the courses in the Registrar’s Office.
 Only in cases when the section is closed, or there is a prerequisite requirement or program restriction, should the chairperson’s signature also be secured.

-2. Cross-Registration to Other Universities in Lebanon
+2. Cross-Registration with Other Universities in Lebanon

 - A cross-registered course will not be allowed for a repeat course.